Prayer: Origins and early history

 Anthropologically, the concept of prayer is closely related to that of surrender and supplication.

 The traditional posture of prayer in medieval Europe is kneeling or supine with clasped hands, in antiquity more typically with raised hands.
 The early Christian prayer posture was standing, looking up to heaven, with outspread arms and bare head.
-This is the pre-Christian, pagan prayer posture (except for the bare head, which was prescribed for males in Corinthians 11:4, in Roman paganism, the head had to be covered in prayer).
+This is the pre-Christian, pagan prayer posture (except for the bare head, which was prescribed for males in I Corinthians 11:4; in Roman paganism, the head had to be covered in prayer).
 Certain Cretan and Cypriote figures of the Late Bronze Age, with arms raised, have been interpreted as worshippers.
-Their posture is similar to the "flight" posture, a crouching posture with raised hands, observed in schizophrenic patients and related to the universal "hands up" gesture of surrender.
+Their posture is similar to the "flight" posture, a crouching posture with raised hands related to the universal "hands up" gesture of surrender.
 The kneeling posture with clasped hands appears to have been introduced only with the beginning high medieval period, presumably adopted from a gesture of feudal homage.

 Although prayer in its literal sense is not used in animism, communication with the spirit world is vital to the animist way of life.
 This is usually accomplished through a shaman who, through a trance, gains access to the spirit world and then shows the spirits' thoughts to the people.
 Other ways to receive messages from the spirits include using astrology or contemplating fortune tellers and healers.

 Some of the oldest extant literature, such as the Kesh temple hymn (c.
-26th century BC) are liturgy addressed to deities and thus technically "prayer".
+26th century BC), is liturgy addressed to deities and thus technically "prayer".
 The Egyptian Pyramid Texts of about the same period similarly contain spells or incantations addressed to the gods.
 In the loosest sense, in the form of magical thinking combined with animism, prayer has been argued as representing a human cultural universal, which would have been present since the emergence of behavioral modernity, by anthropologists such as Sir Edward Burnett Tylor and Sir James George Frazer.

-Reliable records are available for the polytheistic religions of the Iron Age, most notably Ancient Greek religion (which strongly influenced Roman religion).
+Reliable records are available for the polytheistic religions of the Iron Age, most notably Ancient Greek religion, which strongly influenced Roman religion.
 These religious traditions were direct developments of the earlier Bronze Age religions.

 Ceremonial prayer was highly formulaic and ritualized.

-In ancient polytheism, ancestor worship is indistinguishable from theistic worship (see also Euhemerism).
+In ancient polytheism, ancestor worship is indistinguishable from theistic worship (see also euhemerism).